SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

     This formula shows light grey color if the current role is user and light green color if the current role is assistant.

+6. To change the border corners to have a radius, while being on the same Style tab, Scroll to the SHAPE -> Corner radius and choose the type of rounding as required.

+7. Select "NEW STYLE" button on top and give a name so as to preserve these styles as a new Style class

-6. Launch the App to Preview and test.
+9. Launch the App to Preview and test.